RichardScottOZ/Comic-Analysis/README.md

 # Pipeline
 - See Comix repo
-- the code in detections_2000ad are adaptations of the similarly named functions in CoMix/detections to just be inference and not worry about evalutions of models
+- the code in detections_2000ad are adaptations of the similarly named functions in CoMix/detections to just be inference and not worry about evaluations of models
 - https://github.com/emanuelevivoli/CoMix/tree/main/benchmarks/detections
 - refer there for details, but basically